toucansites/t-doc-template-demo/contents/[home]/[03]template-basics/[07]customizing-the-footer/index.md

 Open the **site.yaml** file in your project directory.

 - This file contains the global configuration for your site, including footer content.

 Locate the `footer-socials` section.
 Example:

+@CodeWithCopy {

 ```yaml
 footer-socials: